nglaeser/crypto-glossary/docs/Areas-of-Cryptography/zk.md

 # Zero-Knowledge

+!!! summary
+    Ways to prove knowledge of a piece of information without revealing that information.
+More specifically, the goal is usually to prove knowledge of a _witness_ for some _statement_ in a _language_ without revealing the witness.

 ## Background

 First, we define what an NP language is.
 A _language_ is some set of elements that meet a particular property.
 For instance, the language $L_{HAM}$ is the set of graphs which contain a Hamiltonian cycle.
 A less mathy example might be the set of words which have double-letters ("hello" is in this language because it contains two back-to-back L's, but "world" is not).